ionos-cloud/ionosctl/docs/subcommands/Database-as-a-Service/mongo/logs/list.md

 ---
-description: "List the logs of your Mongo Cluster"
+description: "List (and optionally filter) the logs of your Mongo Cluster.
+Use --cols message to see the logs messages."
 ---

 # DbaasMongoLogsList